 Résumé – upon request

 I am a historian whose scholarship and research interests include medieval women’s economic and social history, the history of the book, manuscript studies, public history, and the digital humanities.
 During my doctoral studies, I also worked part-time at the University of Iowa’s Special Collections Library, which gave me an opportunity to work closely with the medieval manuscript collection.
 I was able to incorporate these primary sources into my scholarship and pedagogy, and at the same time make the collections more visible and accessible to the public.

-Image credit: Central portal of the Cathedral of Laon.
+Image: Central portal of the Cathedral of Laon.